Lifting free divisors: Examples of group actions

 Since $G$ acts by conjugation, it preserves the characteristic polynomial $\det(t\cdot I-M)=t^n+h_1 t^{n-1}+\cdots+h_n$ of $M$.
 When restricted to the subspace $D$ of diagonal matrices, $h_i=(-1)^i\sigma_i$, where $\sigma_i$ is the $i$th elementary symmetric polynomial in the diagonal entries; it follows that each $h_{k+1}\notin \CC[h_1,\ldots,h_k]$, and hence $g_i=h_i$ are generating invariants for $i=1,\ldots,n$.
 Let $\vp=(g_n,\ldots,g_1)$; under the identification of $(s_1,\ldots,s_n)\in S$ with the monic degree $n$ polynomial $t^n+s_n t^{n-1}+\cdots+s_1\in \CC[t]$, $\vp(M)=\det(t\cdot I-M)$.

 The derivative of $\vp$ may be computed at points having a symmetric ``Jordan form'' described in \cite[I, \S2--3]{gantmacher}; as each $A\in\Symm_n(\CC)$ is in a $G$-orbit of such a normal form and $\vp$ is invariant under the $G$ action, this calculation shows that the critical locus of $\vp$ is the ($\codim \geq 2$) set of symmetric matrices for which the Jordan canonical form has at least two Jordan blocks with the same eigenvalue.
-Thus, the discriminant is the locus of monic polynomials of degree $n$ having a repeated root, i.e., the free divisor defined by the (classical) discriminant $\Delta$ of the polynomial $t^n+\sum_{k=0}^{n-1} s_{k+1} t^{k}$.
+Then by Proposition \ref{prop:coregulart1cm}, $T^1_{X/S}$ is Cohen--Macaulay of codimension $2$.
+Also, the discriminant is the locus of monic polynomials of degree $n$ having a repeated root, i.e., the free divisor defined by the (classical) discriminant $\Delta$ of the polynomial $t^n+\sum_{k=0}^{n-1} s_{k+1} t^{k}$.

 Observe that $\theta=\vp|_D=(\theta_1,\ldots,\theta_n)$ is a finite map with the same discriminant, which may be understood as the quotient $\CC^n\to \CC^n\slashslash S_n$ under the action of the symmetric group.
 Using \cite[\S1.7]{zakalyukin}, generators for $\Der_S(-\log \Delta)$ are of the form $\eta_k=\sum_{\ell} \alpha_{k\ell} \frac{\partial}{\partial s_\ell}$, where $\alpha_{k\ell}\circ \theta=(\nabla \theta_k,\nabla \theta_\ell)$, $\nabla$ is the gradient, and $(\cdot,\cdot)$ is the dot product.
 Each $\eta_k$ lifts across $\vp=(\vp_1,\ldots,\vp_n)$ to what is almost $\nabla \vp_k$, except with off-diagonal coefficients scaled by $\frac{1}{2}$ when the coordinates $\{x_{ij}\}_{1\leq i\leq j\leq n}$ on $\Symm_n(\CC)$ are obtained by restricting the usual coordinates on $M_{n,n}$.
 By Proposition \ref{prop:coregulart1cm} and Theorem \ref{mthm}, using $\vp$ to pull back any free divisor containing $\Delta$ as a component produces another free divisor.